5 Month Old Sleep Routine: Awake Windows, Naps & Bedtime

 5 Month Sleep Routine Examples

-This pattern works well for babies who take a shorter morning nap and a longer midday nap.
+This 5 month old sleep schedule can work well for babies who take a shorter morning nap and a longer midday nap.

-This pattern suits babies who are able to take two more evenly balanced naps during the day.
+This 5 month old sleep schedule can work well for babies who are taking two more evenly balanced naps during the day.

 Both routines allow for appropriate awake windows, sufficient day sleep, and enough sleep pressure for bedtime.